theupdateframework/taps/candidate-snapshot-merkle-tap.md

 protect against mix-and-match attacks and rollback attacks.
-In order to provide these protections, snapshot metadata is responsible for keeping track of the version number of each targets metadata file, ensuring that all targets downloaded are from the same snapshot, and ensuring that no target file decreases its version number (except in the case of fast forward attack recovery).
+In order to provide these protections, snapshot metadata is responsible for keeping track of the version number of each targets metadata file, ensuring that all targets downloaded are from the same snapshot, and ensuring that no targets metadata file decreases its version number (except in the case of fast forward attack recovery).
 Any new solution we develop must provide these same protections.

-A snapshot Merkle tree manages version information for each targets metadata file by including this information in each leaf node.
+A snapshot Merkle tree manages version information for each targets metadata file by including this information in a leaf node for each targets metadata file.
 By using a Merkle tree to store these nodes, this proposal can cryptographically verify that different targets are from the same snapshot by ensuring that the Merkle tree roots match.
 Due to the properties of secure hash functions, any two leaves of a Merkle tree with the